Skip to content

 LeftRight

-Iranian Parliament Speaker Mohammad Bagher Ghalibaf stated that regional energy and oil infrastructure 'will be irreversibly destroyed' if Iranian power plants are struck, escalating beyond the Khatam al-Anbiya command's earlier counter-threat which targeted energy, IT and desalination infrastructure of the US and allies.
+Iranian Parliament Speaker Mohammad Bagher Ghalibaf declared regional energy and oil infrastructure will be irreversibly destroyed if the US strikes Iranian power plants.
+He escalated beyond the Khatam al-Anbiya command's earlier counter-threat , which targeted allied assets without specifying permanent damage.

 1 Oxford Economics (via Axios)